- Parents First Call

-The primary vehicle for the MDSC’s public policy initiatives is our Legislative Advocacy Task Force.
-The Task Force works with the MDSC Executive Director, Management Team, and the MDSC membership to advocate for legislation and policies that will help the MDSC achieve its mission.
-With broad statewide representation, the Task Force’s primary objective is to mobilize the MDSC membership to advocate on behalf of the entire Down syndrome community.
+The primary vehicle for the MDSC’s public policy initiatives is our Government Affairs Committee.
+The Committee works with the MDSC Executive Director, Management Team, and the MDSC membership to advocate for legislation and policies that will help the MDSC achieve its mission.
+With broad statewide representation, the Committee’s primary objective is to mobilize the MDSC membership to advocate on behalf of the entire Down syndrome community.

-The Task Force does this by providing the following: outreach to members, training opportunities, the chance to testify at public hearings, and templates to use in advocacy efforts.
-The Task Force also develops its own testimony, recruits members for public rallies, vigils, etc., and organizes and participates in meetings with policy makers both in the Legislature and the Administration.
+The Committee does this by providing the following: outreach to members, training opportunities, the chance to testify at public hearings, and templates to use in advocacy efforts.
+The Committee also develops its own testimony, recruits members for public rallies, vigils, etc., and organizes and participates in meetings with policy makers both in the Legislature and the Administration.

-The task force appreciates your feedback, and is often looking for new members.
+The Committee appreciates your feedback, and is often looking for new members.
 Contact us at email@example.com.

-1. The Task Force will review legislative bills and make a recommendation as to the bills that are of the highest priority for the MDSC to advocate for.
-Working with the MDSC Executive Director, the Task Force will make a recommendation of a priority bill and support bills to include in the MDSC Legislative Platform.
+1. The Committee will review legislative bills and make a recommendation as to the bills that are of the highest priority for the MDSC to advocate for.
+Working with the MDSC Executive Director, the Committee will make a recommendation of a priority bill and support bills to include in the MDSC Legislative Platform.
 The Executive Director will submit these recommendations to the MDSC Board of Directors for approval.

-2. Once the Board of Directors has approved the Legislative Platform, the Task Force will work closely with the Executive Director, management team and the MDSC membership to advocate for these bills.
+2. Once the Board of Directors has approved the Legislative Platform, the Committee will work closely with the Executive Director, management team and the MDSC membership to advocate for these bills.
 Advocacy will include the following activities:

-3. The Task Force will research and develop new tools and systems to build an infrastructure for the MDSC and the Task Force's advocacy efforts.
+3. The Committee will research and develop new tools and systems to build an infrastructure for the MDSC and the Committee's advocacy efforts.
 Some of the suggested tools and systems to investigate include Instatrac and Capwiz.

 4. Recruit and train MDSC members in all regions of the Commonwealth to act as a liaison in their local area for timely legislative needs.